sampadbm/sampadbm.github.io/blog/1bit-pod/index.md

 These are RGB images (values range from 0-255) and an image processing script has already extracted the maximum red and green values from each of the mango images.

-Here are the plot of the maximum red and green values of the three species plotted.
+Here are the plot of the maximum red and green values of the three species plotted along with the code snippet which list their values.

 <script type="py" src="./main.py" ></script>

-These values for the 3 species are given in the code snippet below.

 <script type="py">
 	from pyscript import current_target
 	from pyscript.web import page